 It is important to mention that the ATEC is not a diagnostic tool, although research in the future may find that the ATEC, or a subset of its questions, can be used to diagnose autism or possibly a subtype of autism.

 Occasionally, someone will write to ARI and urge that we translate the ATEC into his or her language.
 Unfortunately, we do not have the resources to translate the checklist into additional languages.
 However, we do encourage the autism community worldwide to consider translating the ATEC.
 If the accuracy of the translation is confirmed by an independent source, we will be more than happy to upload it and make it available on ARI’s website.
+If you would like to volunteer as an ATEC translator please contact us here.

 For nearly 20 years, the ATEC has been a popular and easy-to-use online assessment tool.
 Monitoring an individual’s behavior from time to time can provide assurance that he or she is moving in a forward direction.
 The scores may also signal if the individual is regressing or may be suffering from a medical and/or behavior issue that may not be obvious to others.
 And finally, when trying a new intervention, the results can provide a clear and objective indication as to whether the intervention is truly helpful.